 Vinyl TLC gives you a healthy, long-lasting record collection

 By protecting and cleaning your records, you can make them last a lifetime – and possibly longer!
-Proper cleaning can also breathe new life into old vinyl, making a 40+ year-old record that’s never been adequately cleaned sound like new again.
+Proper cleaning can also breathe new life into old vinyl, making a 40-plus-year-old record that’s never been adequately cleaned, sound like new again.

 The best part?
 It’s easy.
 You just have to get into the groove (pun intended) of proper record storage, handling, and cleaning.
-If you’re already building a vinyl setup and accumulating a library of records, regular care and cleaning is a natural next step.
+If you are already building a vinyl setup and accumulating a library of records, regular care and cleaning is a natural next step.

 Pro-Ject VC-S2 ALU Ultra-Effective Reference Record Cleaning Machine